amphipath/amphipath.github.io/_posts/2022-09-22-Kalos-Patterns.md

 Similar to Phase 1, this attack has an initial hit that does 10% HP and Seals, and follows up with a larger hit that does 999% max HP.
 The area of the second hit is large enough to cover the platform above him, but not large enough to cover any platforms below him.

 The cooldown is 2m30s.
 Upon entering Phase 2, it will be on full cooldown.
 The cooldown does not tick while binded.
-For a typical KMS party with a single 10 second bind, the first use will occur at 2m40s after entering, and for the most part, in typical 3-minute burst parties, it is easily tracked because it occurs roughly once every burst;
+For a typical KMS party with a single 10 second bind, the first use will occur at 2m40s after entering, and for the most part, in typical 3-minute burst parties, it is easily tracked because it occurs roughly once every burst. *KMS 1.2.369: Binds no longer push back the Roar cycle.*

 When Roar is used, *a machine will instantly become hacked independent of the normal 1 minute cycle*, unless all 4 are already hacked.
 It is important to track this cooldown to avoid situations where the instant-hack inconveniently starts a insta-fail timer right after the party has just recovered from an instant-fail condition.